edjoseph360/discord-bot/README.md

 The command to get the bot to acivate is simply 'jeff ' with a space at the end.
 This is followed by a command and any arguements that command may take.
 For example, 'jeff reddit news' where 'reddit' is the command and 'news' is the arguement.\
 ![](img/jeff%20reddit%20news.JPG)

-commands included in the bot are:\
+some commands included in the bot are:\
 coinflip - returns heads or tails\
 8ball- returns a response typical to an 8 ball\
 reddit- returns a random post from the subreddit arguement given to it\